codewithsj/PremiumCalculator/README.md

 This repository provides the ability for users to calculate their monthly premium based on their occupation, age, and the death cover amount.

-This is a sample project that I have created for TAL to evaluate my technical skils with which they would be able to proceed with the selection criteria.
+This is a sample project that I have created for TAL to evaluate my technical skills which would help them to proceed with their selection process.

 ## Getting Started

 ## Built With
 - MVC
+- AngularJS
+- Bootstrap
+- CSS

 ## Assumptions:
 - There is no requirement to save the data provided by the user.
 - Entity Framework is not a mandatory requirment for this application.